Sangale1811/Internship_Task-Sparks_Foundation/README.md

-# Internship_Task-Sparks_Foundation
-Basic Banking System
+## Basic Banking System

-## Introduction

--This is a Internship project by Sparks Foundation.
+- This is a Internship project by Sparks Foundation.
--A web application used to transfer money between two users.
+- A web application used to transfer money between two users.

 ## Technologies Used

--HTML
--CSS
--JavaScript
+- HTML
+- CSS
+- JavaScript